Calbabreaker/satu/README.md

 # Satu Card Game

-A tuned based multiplayer card game where you aim to get rid of all your cards.
+A turn based multiplayer card game where you aim to get rid of all your cards.